genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

     }
 }
 ```
-Event handlers are slightly different, because the input data class can be customised.
+Event Handlers are slightly different, because the input data class can be customised.
 The code would look like this (taking the TRADE_INSERT event handler as an example):

 ```kotlin
   eventHandler<Trade>(name = "TRADE_INSERT") {